feluxe/cmdi/README.md

 **Note:** In the example above, we return a customized `CmdResult` for which we only customize the fields `val` and `code`.
 You can customize every field of the `CmdResult` object (optionally).
 The fields you leave out are set automatically.

-### Command Interface Wrappers
+### Command Interface Function Wrappers

 Sometimes you want to use the _Command Interface_ for an existing function, without touching the function definition.
-You can do so by creating a _Command Interface Wrapper_:
+You can do so by creating a _Command Interface Function Wrapper_:

 ```python
 from cmdi import command, strip_cmdargs, CmdResult